eLEAF-Github/WAPORACT/README.md

 ## In Development

 - screenshots to support installation wiki
+- addition of visualisations to the wapor_pai.py pipeline
 - functions to create static maps in plots.py
 - complex statistical analysis tutorial for waporact basics tutorials
 - crop yield factor pipeline